ztuowen/PelePhysics/Docs/cvode/source/CvodeInPP.rst

 .. _tab::ParamReactEvalCvode:

-.. table:: Parameters used to initialize T in the ReactEvalCVODE test case
+.. table:: Parameters used to initialize T in the ReactEval_C test case
     :align: center

     +------------+-----------------+-------------+----------------+-------------+